Be the first to know.

 DSP is the manipulation and analysis of digital signals, such as audio, video, or sensor data.
 FPGAs are well-suited for DSP tasks due to their parallelism and flexibility.
 Some examples of FPGA-based DSP applications include:

-• Deep learning accelerators: FPGAs can be used to accelerate the training and inference of deep neural networks, improving performance and reducing power consumption compared to traditional CPU and GPU-based solutions.
+• Deep Learning Accelerators: FPGAs can accelerate deep neural network training and inference, improving performance and reducing power consumption compared to traditional CPU- and GPU-based solutions.

-• Edge AI: FPGAs enable AI processing at the edge, reducing the need for data transmission to the cloud and improving privacy and security.
+• Edge AI: FPGAs enable AI processing at the edge, reducing the need to transmit data to the cloud and improving privacy and security.

-• Custom AI hardware: FPGAs allow for the implementation of custom AI algorithms tailored to specific applications, optimizing performance and power efficiency.
+• Custom AI Hardware: FPGAs enable the implementation of custom AI algorithms tailored to specific applications, optimizing performance and power efficiency.

 FPGAs in Networking and Communication